 - This item shouldn’t be use for more than 60 minutes in a 2-hour period as indicated...

 An electric burner is a good option for boiling water when camping.
-As long as you have access to an electrical power source, this method can work very well.
+This method can work well as long as you have access to an electrical power source.

-The burners are also incredibly lightweight, so they are easy to carry with you if you are out camping for the day.
+The burners are also incredibly lightweight, so they are easy to carry if you are camping for the day.
 An electric burner is easy to pack away and fit in small spaces.

 The obvious downside of using an electric burner is that it requires a power source, so this might not be an option if you’re remote camping or backpacking.